-(C) At least fifty percent (50%) of the Speech coursework must have been completed within five years prior to the date of application for the endorsement.
+(C) At least fifty percent (50%) of the Speech (Forensics) coursework must have been completed within five years prior to the date of application for the endorsement.

-(b) Meet one of the following Speech pedagogy requirements: (A) Admission to and completion of a Commission-approved Speech preparation program; or
+(b) Meet one of the following Speech (Forensics) pedagogy requirements:

+(A) Admission to and completion of a Commission-approved Speech (Forensics) preparation program; or

-(B) Complete a Speech pedagogy course of at least three quarter or two semester hours acceptable to the Commission.
-The course must include the word pedagogy or methods in the course title or must be acceptable to the Commission upon evaluation of course syllabi or other evidence; or
+(B) Complete a Speech (Forensics) pedagogy course of at least three quarter or two semester hours acceptable to the Commission.

+The course must include the word pedagogy or methods in the course title; or

-(C) Complete a supervised practicum in a Speech assignment in a public school setting.
-To verify the practicum, a school district must submit a PEER form and a statement verifying that:
+(C) Complete a supervised Speech (Forensics) practicum in a public school setting.
+The practicum must include the following: